Richard Van Camp: Life and work

 In June 2014 Van Camp was announced as a juror for the NSK Neustadt Prize for Children's Literature.
 His finalist nominee was Little You artist Julie Flett.
 Van Camp was the 2017 Edmonton Metro Libraries writer in residence.

 Van Camp was awarded the R. Ross Arnett Award for Children's Literature for his children's book Little You.
-He was also the winner of the 2013 Georges Bugnet Award for Fiction for his short story collection Godless but Loyal to Heaven.
-Van Camp was a shortlisted nominee for the ReLit Award for Short Fiction in 2010 for The Moon of Letting Go, in 2016 for Night Moves, and in 2020 for Moccasin Square Gardens.
+He was also the winner of the 2013 and 2020 Georges Bugnet Award for Fiction for his short story collections Godless but Loyal to Heaven and Moccasin Square Gardens, respective.
+Van Camp was shortlisted for the ReLit Award for Short Fiction in 2010 for The Moon of Letting Go, in 2016 for Night Moves, and in 2020 for Moccasin Square Gardens.

+Personal life

+Van Camp is half Dogrib through his mother and half white through his father.
+As of 2023, Van Camp was based in Edmonton, Canada with his wife and child.